Valdy and Gary Fjellgaard - The Contenders - A Review

 Joining forces and having fun

-An interview article and review by Rosemary Phillips, 1999 - and still relevant in 2019!
+An interview article and review by Rosemary Phillips, 1999 - and still relevant today!

 They now have three CDs together and still tour.